• Question: What is the weirdest psychological study or theory you have come across?

 In my field of research (autism) there are loads of older theories that I simply cannot understand how people ever thought these were good ideas.
 For example, the theory that children could somehow become autistic because their mum didn’t love them enough… It is utterly ridiculous and extremely hurtful.
 It was extremely false and caused a lot of pain to many people for decades (and still today)

-• Photo: Elizabeth Newton
+• Photo: removed scientist

-Elizabeth Newton answered on 23 Nov 2023:
+removed scientist answered on 23 Nov 2023:

 I think the theories of Freud are pretty out there.